How does mileage allowance in Singapore work?

 Reimbursement on mileage for business usage

-Not taxable.
 The rate of reimbursement for mileage depends on the company's policy.
 While there is no prescribed mileage or tax rate, the reimbursement made by the company should be reasonable.

 Taxes, repairs and maintenance expenses of employee's own vehicle